-- Trustworthy data are accurate, relevant and timely; - Valued data are a core strategic asset; - Managed collection of data is actively planned, managed and compliant; and - Quality data provided is complete, consistent, undergoes regular validation and is of sufficient quality to enable the DoH to perform regulatory functions such as monthly performance reports, fulfil legislative requirements, deliver accountabilities to state and commonwealth governments, monitor and promote improvements in the safety and quality of health services.
+- Trustworthy data are accurate, relevant and timely; - Valued data are a core strategic asset; - Managed collection of data is actively planned, managed and compliant; and - Quality data provided is complete, consistent, undergoes regular validation and is of sufficient quality to enable the DoH to perform regulatory functions such as monthly performance reports, fulfil legislative requirements, deliver accountabilities to state and commonwealth governments, inform research and monitor and promote improvements in the safety and quality of health services. - Evidenced information reported for the patient's admitted patient episode of care should reflect what is recorded in the patient's medical record.